Find A Speaker or Advisor

 Nicholas Negroponte is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Nicholas Negroponte was last modified: January 18th, 2024 by Whitney Jennings
+Nicholas Negroponte was last modified: October 16th, 2024 by Justin Louis

 Read More Read Less